BCHD White Paper: State of Health in Baltimore (Winter 2016)

 Issue 8: Population Health and Health in All Policies

 Background: We know that medical care accounts for only 20% of a patient’s health outcomes: social, behavioral, and environmental factors comprise the remaining 80%.
 Where we live, work, and play is the major driver of health outcomes, and as the public health authority for the City, BCHD is leading the way on initiatives that address the “upstream” factors of health—the social determinants—from housing to food to transportation to education.

 We view health as foundational to every issue – unhealthy children cannot learn in school, and unhealthy adults cannot be a productive part of the workforce.
 As we examine critical issues across the City – the economy, public safety, education— health is an essential driver that cuts across all of them.

-This is particularly significant in Maryland, where we are already leading the way on public health due to the establishment of global budgeting.
+This is particularly significant in Maryland, where we are already leading the way in public health due to the establishment of global budgeting.
 Global budgeting shifts virtually all of the hospital revenue from a “fee-for-service” model to a global payment model, incentivizing hospitals to work in partnership with other providers and the community to prevent unnecessary hospitalizations and readmissions.
-The goal of the model is to promote quality healthcare, better patient health and lower cost, and as a result creates incentives for treatment of the whole person as well as the intersection of health with other policy priorities.
+The goal of the model is to promote quality healthcare, better patient health, and lower cost, and as a result, creates incentives for treatment of the whole person as well as the intersection of health with other policy priorities.